jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Configuring the Deployer][9]

-If the project manifest file (`manifest.yml`) didn't specify a host name, or if the project required a particular service, you could define them here by adding `cf` command lines to the Bluemix script. `cf` is the command used to deploy applications to Cloud Foundry-based platforms like Bluemix.
+If the manifest file (`manifest.yml`) didn't specify a host, or if the project required a particular service, you might define them by adding `cf` commands to the Bluemix script. `cf` is the command that is used to deploy applications to Cloud Foundry-based platforms like Bluemix.
 For more information, see [Getting Started with cf v6][24].

-The manifest included in this sample application specifies a host name and does not require any services, so we do not need to add anything to the script.
+The manifest included in this sample application specifies a host name and does not require any services, so you do not need to add anything to the script.
 Click **SAVE**.
 On the Pipeline page, click **Request Build**.

 ![Clicking Request Build on configured Pipeline][23]

-You can see that your project has been queued to build.
+You can see that your project is queued to build.
 When the build completes successfully, your app will automatically be queued for deployment to Bluemix.
-You can observe its status from this page, as well as open the app once it's deployed.
+You can observe its status from this page, as well as open the app when it's deployed.

 To open the app, click its name.
-Click on the deployment box in your space if you want to see your app's Bluemix dashboard:
+Click the deployment box in your space if you want to see your app's Bluemix dashboard:

 ![Ready to click to Bluemix from Pipeline][10]

-[Bluemix][11] allows you to manage the live application instance.
+You can manage the live application instance in [Bluemix][11].
 Click an app's gear icon to start, stop, edit, or delete it.
 The **Services** tab has options to add various services such as MongoDB, SSO, MapReduce, and more.

 ![Starting a Bluemix app][12]

 Building and deploying apps with Bluemix can result in charges to your Bluemix billing account.
-You shouldn't incur any charges just following the steps in this tutorial.
 A project is granted 60 minutes of free build time per month, an amount that even the most dedicated tutorial enthusiasts are unlikely to accumulate.
-For more information on pricing for any service, visit the [Bluemix pricing page](https://bluemix.net/#/pricing).
+For more information about pricing for any service, see [the Bluemix pricing page](https://bluemix.net/#/pricing).

 ---
 ## Editing the Sample Application

-This is certainly exciting, but you probably haven't come here to just build and deploy someone else's project.
-Next, you'll personalize the sample app using just DevOps Services' web-based Code Editor, push your changes to the project's remote repository, and initiate a re-deployment of your project.
-Best of all, this will only take you a few minutes.
+You probably haven't come here to build and deploy someone else's project, though.
+Next, you'll personalize the sample app in DevOps Services' web-based Code Editor, push your changes to the project's remote repository, and initiate a redeployment of your project.
+Best of all, this won't take more than a few minutes.

-Click **Edit Code**, and then open the file `app.js` by clicking on it in the side panel.
-Notice that the editor has recognized and highlighted the code as JavaScript.
+Click **Edit Code**, and then open the file `app.js` by clicking it in the side panel.
+Notice that the editor recognized and highlighted the code as JavaScript.

-Let's change how the app greets its users with a little help from the editor.
+Next, change how the app greets its users with a little help from the editor.
 Click **Edit**, then **Find**.
 Search for the phrase "Welcome to the Twitter Sentiment Analysis app."

 ![Configure Builder][13]

 Replace occurrences of that message with whatever you like.

 If you want a fully functional version of the app, you'll also need to supply your own Twitter API keys.
 You can sign up for them at [Twitter Application Management][27].
-Once you have them, you can replace the keys already present in the `tweeter` variable starting at line 22.
+When you have them, you can replace the keys already present in the `tweeter` variable that starts at line 22.

-When you're finished, hit Control + S (or Command + S on a Mac) to make sure that everything is saved.
+When you're finished, press Control + S (or Command + S on a Mac) to make sure that everything is saved.

 ---
 ## Pushing changes to the repository

-After making that change, you'll want to share it with other members of your project, so let's push it to the repository.
+After you edit `app.js`, you'll want to share the changed file with other members of your project, so push it to the repository.
 Click the **Git Repository** icon in the sidebar.
-Stage the change to `app.js` by selecting the checkbox next to it:
+Stage the change to `app.js` by selecting the check box next to it:

 ![Stage Changes][14]

-Commit your change to the git repository for your project by entering a commit message, and finally hitting **COMMIT**.
+Commit your change to the Git repository for your project by entering a commit message, and then clicking **COMMIT**.

 ![Committing changes][15]

-Clicking the **PUSH** button pushes the change to the remote project repository.
+Clicking **PUSH** pushes the change to the remote project repository.

 ![Pushing Changes][16]

-Any changes delivered to your project will trigger a build, which, when it completes successfully, will be automatically deployed.
-If you click **Build & Deploy** again, you'll see that your change has kicked off a new build that, when it finishes, will be deployed.
+Any changes that are delivered to your project will trigger a build, which, when it completes successfully, will be automatically deployed.
+If you click **Build & Deploy** again, you'll see that your change kicked off a new build that, when it finishes, will be deployed.

 ---
 ## About the manifest

-Deploying a DevOps Services project from the Web IDE requires the project to have a `manifest.yml` file.
+Deploying a DevOps Services project from the web IDE requires the project to have a `manifest.yml` file.
 This file contains important settings such as the application instance name to use, the host machine, the services that the application uses, and more.
 The sample application already contains a manifest, so you can leave it alone in this tutorial.

 ![An example manifest][17]

 ---
 ## Manual Deployment

-In the Web IDE, while you're in the directory that contains your `manifest.yml` file, you can use the Deploy button to manually deploy whatever you're developing in the Web IDE to Bluemix.
-It is important to remember that the Deploy button in the Web IDE deploys the current state of your code in your Web IDE, while Auto-Deploy deploys from what is checked into the repository.
+In the web IDE, while you're in the directory that contains your `manifest.yml` file, you can manually deploy whatever you're developing in the web IDE to Bluemix by clicking **DEPLOY**.
+Manual deployment deploys the current state of your code in your web IDE, while Auto-Deploy deploys from what is checked into the repository.

 ![About to click the Deploy button in the Web IDE][18]

-Optionally, you could configure the Web IDE deploy and the Auto-Deploy to use different app names so that you can use the Web ID deploy as a personal test environment and the Auto-Deploy as a team integration environment.
+Optionally, you could configure the web IDE deploy and the Auto-Deploy to use different app names so that you can use the web IDE deployment for a personal test environment and Auto-Deployment for a team integration environment.

-Whether you are using command line tools or the Web IDE, they can be an effective way to work when you are doing rapid, solo development, but for many of you the added security of having auto-deploy control of what is being pushed is a better way to go.
-In essence, by using auto-deploy you always know that the code running in the application matches some known state in the repository, instead of whatever happened to be in your working directory at the time you pushed.
+Whether you are using command-line tools or the web IDE, they can be an effective way to work when you are doing rapid, solo development.
+For many of you, the added security of having auto-deploy control of what is being pushed is a better way to go.
+By using auto-deploy, you always know that the code that is running in the application matches some known state in the repository.
+In contrast, manual deployment deploys whatever happens to be in your working directory at the time you push.

 ---
 ## Auto-deployment